connorabbas/basic-framework/README.md

 To manually set a class binding into the container, use the `set()` method, passing in a string reference `$id` (usually the fully qualified class name), and a closure as the `$callback` which should return the new class instance.
 Whenever your set class needs to be resolved by the container, it will use your registered callback to return it's implementation.

 If you want your configured class to only be instantiated once, and used in all the subsequent references in the container, you can use the `setOnce()` method.
-For example, the `App\Core\DB` & `App\Core\Request` classes are set once by default.
+There are a few core classes that are set once by default for use throughout the framework.

 To return/resolve a class instance from the container, use the `get()` method.
 This is what the container uses internally when using automatic resolution with your injected classes.